gosang/gosang.github.io/content/posts/react/implementing-user-authentication-in-a-serverless-next.js-app-with-auth0.md

 **Security**: Auth0 provides robust security features like password hashing, multi-factor authentication, and compliance with industry standards.
 **Ease of Integration**: SDKs and documentation make it straightforward to implement.
 **Scalability**: Auth0 handles millions of users efficiently.
+**Serverless Compatibility**: Its APIs are serverless-friendly and well-suited for Next.js apps.